As we continue our journey to live by our values, we ask, how are we doing?

 And what did this mean for us during Covid-19?

-Two years ago, we embedded a commitment to become a values-led learning organisation in our five year strategy Bridging Divides.
+Two years ago, City Bridge Trust embedded a commitment to become a values-led learning organisation in our five year strategy Bridging Divides.

 The strategy assumed that there would be much geopolitical uncertainty over the following five years and pledged to learn and adapt throughout the period to remain relevant to Londoners.
 We could not have foreseen how we would have to pivot to evolve our strategy during COVID-19 and how quickly.